Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models Preliminaries

-Note that the formulations provided above define only the generic structure of diffusion models.
-Depending on the specific data types (namely continuous or discrete), the definitions of prior noise distribution $p(\mathbf{x}_{T})$, forward transition probability $q(\mathbf{x}_{t} \vert \mathbf{x}_{t-1})$, the reverse of forward transition probability $p_{\theta}(\mathbf{x}_{t-1}\vert \mathbf{x}_{t})$, and their training objectives can be different.
-In the following, we concisely review the key frameworks of diffusion models most commonly used in tabular data modeling: 1) Gaussian diffusion model, 2) multinomial diffusion model, 3) score-based generative model, 4) score-based generative model via SDEs, and 5) conditional diffusion models.
+The formulations above only define the generic structure of diffusion models: depending on the specific data type (namely continuous or discrete), the definitions of prior noise distribution $p(\mathbf{x}_{T})$, forward transition probability $q(\mathbf{x}_{t} \vert \mathbf{x}_{t-1})$, the reverse of forward transition probability $p_{\theta}(\mathbf{x}_{t-1}\vert \mathbf{x}_{t})$, and their training objectives can be different.
+In the following, we concisely review the five diffusion model frameworks most commonly used for tabular data modeling.